 Can we show a definitive lineage to demographics and therefore brand resonance in anything more than a generalised, largely uncorrelated relationship?

 Can store and website design, customer navigation, path to purchase planning, brand and marketing segmentation be all accurately predicted and mapped as a consequence of classic demographics?

-Perhaps in an assumptive manner, can we hope to predict in this manner – a far more definitive approach is to understand consumer profiling of the customer personality type.
+Perhaps in an assumptive manner can we hope to predict consumer behaviours with this approach.
+However there is a far more definitive approach where you try to understand consumer profiling or the customer’s personality type.

-As retailers we produced orderly rational campaigns to orderly rational customers who we believed would make clear decisions based on their age, gender & demographic region they lived in.
+As retailers we produce orderly rational campaigns to attract orderly rational customers whom we believe would make clear decisions in accordance with their age, gender and where they live.

 - 95% of new products fail

-- Physical shop retailers only convert an average of 20%at best (Fashion averages 12%)
+- Physical shop retailers only convert an average of 30% (Fashion averages 12%)